NRD-Tech/nrdtech-python-aws-ecs/README.md

   * After following the README.md instructions in the bootstrap template project you should have:
     * An AWS Role ARN
     * An AWS S3 bucket for the Terraform state files

+## AWS Pre-Requisite
+* Configure VPC Subnets with names that have "private" or "public" in them
+  * Examples:
+    * public-subnet-west-2a
+    * private-subnet-west-2a
+  * Terraform uses this to determine in which subnets to deploy the tasks

 ## Configure Settings
 * Edit .env.global